emgyrz/colorsys.rs/README.md

  - saturation - 0.0 ..
 100.0
  - lightness - 0.0 ..
 100.0
  - alpha - 0.0 ..
 1.0
+If you specify a value that does not fit within these ranges, they are replaced with a minimum or maximum value.

 ##### Enjoy using!